anatawa12/AvatarOptimizer/.docs/content/docs/reference/trace-and-optimize/index.md

 This component should be added to an avatar root.
 (Kind: [Avatar Global Component](../../component-kind/avatar-global-components))

+{{< hint info >}}

+Trace and Optimize is quite carefully designed under the premise that "**never let it affect the appearance**."\
+So, if any problems occur, such as appearance is affected or some gimmick stops working, they are all caused by bugs in AAO, without exception.\
+Therefore, if you encounter any problems with this component, please report it and it will most likely be fixed.

+{{< /hint >}}

 Currently the following optimizations are applied automatically.
 - `Automatically Freeze BlendShape`
   Automatically freezes unused BlendShapes in animation or else.